-- Encourage agencies to develop affordable for-sale housing that is accessible to people with disabilities. - ➤ Decent Housing Goal #3 Homeowner Rehabilitation - Preserve the existing affordable housing stock by assisting income-eligible homeowners with housing rehabilitation and repairs, with an emphasis on housing problems affecting health and safety. - Decent Housing Goal #4 Rental Assistance - Assist income-eligible renter households with tenant-based rental assistance. - Collaborate with agencies in the Continuum of Care (CoC) and others to assist households at-risk of homelessness with short-term rental payments, utility assistance, rapid rehousing, or other assistance. - Collaborate with agencies in the CoC and others to assist people who are homeless through provision of and access to emergency, transitional, and permanent housing to enable them to move to appropriate housing and achieve greater stability. - ➤ Decent Housing Goal #5 Homelessness Housing and Prevention - Assist income-eligible renter households with tenant-based rental assistance. - Collaborate with agencies in the Continuum of Care (CoC) and others to assist households at-risk of homelessness with short-term rental payments, utility assistance, rapid rehousing, or other assistance. - Collaborate with agencies in the CoC and others to assist people who are homeless through provision of and access to emergency, transitional, and permanent housing to enable them to move to appropriate housing and achieve greater stability. - Suitable Living Environment Goal #1 CDBG Public Services - Fund eligible public services to serve low- and moderate-income residents, youth, seniors, people with disabilities, and other special needs populations. - Suitable Living Environment Goal #2 ESG Homeless Supportive Services - Collaborate with agencies in the CoC and others to provide coordinated supportive services and case management to people experiencing homelessness to support moves to appropriate housing and greater stability - Suitable Living Environment Goal #3 Fair Housing Education and Enforcement - Provide assistance to eligible households which might include but is not limited to: - Fair housing education services to help residents, community organizations, and housing providers understand fair housing rights and responsibilities. - o Provide fair housing complaint investigation services. - Consumer education and awareness around predatory lending fraudulent mortgages, and other housing scams. - > Suitable Living Environment Goal #4 Facility and Infrastructure Improvements - Work with other County departments, cooperating cities within Fulton County, and nonprofit agencies. - Fund infrastructure improvements and public facilities such as sidewalks, street lighting, pedestrian facilities, ADA improvements, and community centers in income-eligible areas.
+- Encourage agencies to develop affordable for-sale housing that is accessible to people with disabilities. - Decent Housing Goal #3 Homeowner Rehabilitation - Preserve the existing affordable housing stock by assisting income-eligible homeowners with housing rehabilitation and repairs, with an emphasis on housing problems affecting health and safety. - Decent Housing Goal #4 Rental Assistance - Assist income-eligible renter households with tenant-based rental assistance. - Collaborate with agencies in the Continuum of Care (CoC) and others to assist households at-risk of homelessness with short-term rental payments, utility assistance, rapid rehousing, or other assistance. - Collaborate with agencies in the CoC and others to assist people who are homeless through provision of and access to emergency, transitional, and permanent housing to enable them to move to appropriate housing and achieve greater stability. - > Decent Housing Goal #5 Homelessness Housing and Prevention - Assist income-eligible renter households with tenant-based rental assistance. - Collaborate with agencies in the Continuum of Care (CoC) and others to assist households at-risk of homelessness with short-term rental payments, utility assistance, rapid rehousing, or other assistance. - Collaborate with agencies in the CoC and others to assist people who are homeless through provision of and access to emergency, transitional, and permanent housing to enable them to move to appropriate housing and achieve greater stability. - ➤ Suitable Living Environment Goal #1 CDBG Public Services - Fund eligible public services to serve low- and moderate-income residents, youth, seniors, people with disabilities, and other special needs populations. - Suitable Living Environment Goal #3 Fair Housing Education and Enforcement - Provide assistance to eligible households which might include but is not limited to: - Fair housing education services to help residents, community organizations, and housing providers understand fair housing rights and responsibilities. - o Provide fair housing complaint investigation services. - Consumer education and awareness around predatory lending fraudulent mortgages, and other housing scams. - ➤ Suitable Living Environment Goal #4 Facility and Infrastructure Improvements - Work with other County departments, cooperating cities within Fulton County, and nonprofit agencies. - Fund infrastructure improvements and public facilities such as sidewalks, street lighting, pedestrian facilities, ADA improvements, and community centers in income-eligible areas. - Assist community service organizations in improving or expanding physical structures to serve homeless residents, low- and moderate-income households, and other special needs populations.

-- Assist community service organizations in improving or expanding physical structures to serve homeless residents, low- and moderate-income households, and other special needs populations. - Demolish dilapidated structures to stop the spread of blight in low- and moderate-income areas as needed.
+Demolish dilapidated structures to stop the spread of blight in low- and moderate-income areas as needed.